organicmaps/organicmaps.github.io/content/contribute/social-media-specialist/_index.md

 ### Get in Touch

-Your expertise and dedication will be rewarded.
 If you are passionate about improving the user experience and supporting our community-driven project, we’d love to hear from you.
-Contact us at [team@organicmaps.app](mailto:team@organicmaps.app), and let’s discuss how you can make an impact!
+Contact us at [join@organicmaps.app](mailto:join@organicmaps.app), and let’s discuss how you can make an impact!